- TypeScript 59.7%

 .envas above, settingALLOWED_ORIGINSto your server's URL:ALLOWED_ORIGINS=https://budget.yourdomain.com -

-If you want to expose the app on port 80/443, place a reverse proxy (nginx, Caddy, Traefik) in front of port 3000.
+Place a reverse proxy (nginx, Caddy, Traefik) in front of port 3000 for 80/443 access.

 -